elcritch/nim-stack-strings/README.md

 This module is primarily meant for programs that want to avoid any and all heap allocation, such as code for embedded targets.
 If you use `--mm:arc` and `-d:useMalloc` in tandem with this module, your program will be able to do string operations without allocating any memory at runtime.

+# Current Status

+This library is functionally complete, but open to new features if they are relevant.

+The project is actively maintained, so if you find that there are problems on a version equal to or greater than the minimum supported version, please open an issue.

 # Documentation

 You can view the latest documentation online [here](https://docs.termer.net/nim/stack_strings/).